StanSkrivanek/supasvelte/_TODO.md

 - [x] `clear` local storage function in `courses.svelte` page
 - when we leave page `update course` without saving data, the local storage is not cleared

+- [x] Add modal for deleting course confirmation
+- when delete button is presses show modal with confirmation message and buttons

 **improvements**